 Saturday, 25 March 2017

-In Tudor times a ban on thatched roofing was brought in because of the fire risk.
-The legacy of this is that there are very few thatched buildings in Norwich - despite it have so many old buildings.
+In Tudor times a ban on thatched roofing was brought in because of the extra fire risk a thatch brings.
+The legacy of this is that there are very few thatched buildings in Norwich - despite there being so many old buildings.
 I originally read that there were only five thatched buildings, however, I found a sixth!

 B) Pykerell's House - House of Thomas Pykerell who died in 1545 and was mayor of Norwich three times.
 This house has a great hall.